matrix-io/matrix-documentation/docs/matrix-core/getting-started/core-installation.md

 <br/>
 ## Next Steps
-Now that you have MATRIX CORE and ZeroMQ installed, all that's left is to setup a programming environment for your preferred language.
+Now that you have MATRIX CORE and ZeroMQ installed, please take a look at Understanding CORE [here](understanding-core.md).

-Currently, we have tutorials and examples for the following languages:
+If you're already familiar, you can learn how to setup a programming language to use in CORE.
+Currently we have tutorials for the following languages:

 * [Javascript](javascript-installation.md)
 * [Python](python-installation)